 E-invoicing in Malaysia | LHDN E-invoice

-Determine today submit your invoices to LHDN's myINVOIS portal via API or manual input
+Start today submit your invoices to LHDN's myINVOIS portal via API or manual input

-What is e-invoice?
+What is e-invoice

-- An electronic invoice, a digital representation of a transaction between a supplier and a buyer
+- An electronic invoice, a digital representation of a transaction between a supplier and a buyer.

 - Unlike traditional paper invoices, LHDN e-invoices never exist in physical form; they're entirely digital.

-3 Type of E-invoices
+3 Type of e-invoices

 -